Loss to Liverpool must not define season - Rashford

 Manager Erik ten Hag called the performance "unprofessional" in his post-match interview.

-However Rashford, 25, said the squad must ensure the match does not "define their season".
+However, Rashford, 25, said the squad must ensure the match does not "define their season".

 "I wish we could play a game today to try and put things right," the forward tweeted.